aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/rotate-change-the-position-and-connect-sub-shapes/_index.md

 ### **Connect Sub-shapes Programming Sample**
 Use the following code in your Java application to connect the sub-shapes of two different group shapes using Aspose.Diagram for Java.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-ConnectVisioSubShapes-ConnectVisioSubShapes.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-ConnectVisioSubShapes-ConnectVisioSubShapes.java" >}}
 ## **Get the Shapes Connected to a Particular Shape**
 [Add and Connect Visio Shapes](/diagram/java/add-and-connect-visio-shapes/) explains how to add a shape and connect it to other shapes in Microsoft Visio diagrams using Aspose.Diagram for Java.
 It is also possible to find shapes that are connected to a specific shape.